Kalophain14/alx-low_level_programming/README.md

 ## Used By

-This project is used by the following companies:
+This repo is used by the following companies:

 - ALX Africa
 - Holberton School